SystemsApproach/private5g/core.rst

 5.4.2 P4 Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-The following approach is based on an implemenataion in Aether,
+The following approach is based on an implementation in Aether,
    available as part of SD-Core, but it is more prototype than
    production, so I've framed the details as "a possible approach"
    rather than claim "SD-Core does X".
 Perhaps we should revisit.